Dalkurd FF: Affiliated clubs

-In 2019, Dalkurd FF announced a cooperation with Uppsala-kurd FK as part of strengthening the presence of Dalkurd FF in the Uppsala region.
-One of the aims of the cooperation is to make a natural way for talents in Uppsala to become a part of Dalkurd.
-Uppsala Kurd plays in div.
-4 Uppland and is a farm team for Dalkurd FF.
+In 2019, Dalkurd FF announced a cooperation with Uppsala Kurd FK as part of strengthening the presence of Dalkurd FF in the Uppsala region.
+One of the aims of the cooperation was to make a natural way for talents in Uppsala to become a part of Dalkurd.

-Players from the Dalkurd Academy regularly train with Uppsala Kurd.
-If they are good enough, a transition is made so that they can represent Uppsala Kurd in the series game.
-The goal is to bring Uppsala Kurd higher up in the series system.
-We want to be able to offer young players good senior match environments on the way to Dalkurd FF want Uppsala Kurd A in div 3, 2020 and then the goal is to come up in the second in a few years.

-The football played and the training methodology in Uppsala Kurd is the same as in Dalkurd A and the Dalkurd Academy.

 Crest

 The crest consist of a round circle with the flag of Kurdistan as well as two Dalecarlian horses.
 "Dal" and "Kurd FF" is spelled out in white letters on the top and bottom of the crest, as well as the year 2004.